-Original garages within the Sedgwick-Highland-James Preservation District generally appeared well to the rear of most primary buildings and had folding doors that rolled back on tracks.
-Some garages fell into disrepair and were removed.
-In some cases, new garages were added onto the residence, or basements were excavated to accommodate automobiles.
+Original garages within the Berkeley Park Historic District generally appeared well to the rear of most primary buildings and had folding doors that rolled back on tracks.
+Some basements were also excavated to accommodate automobiles.
+Many garages fell into disrepair and were removed.
+In some cases, new garages were attached to the residence.
 Many types of sheds appear in the district to add a variety of outbuilding types to the historic landscape.

-- 1. Existing garages and/or outbuildings should be repaired in-kind rather than replaced.
+- 1. Existing garage and/or outbuilding features should be repaired inkind rather than replaced.
 When replacement is necessary, the new features should match the old as closely as possible. - 2.
-Demolition may be required for unsafe structures as a last resort.
-Early consultation with the Syracuse Landmark Preservation Board is highly recommended when demolition is contemplated. - 3.
 Most garages with folding doors have been modernized with contemporary overhead doors.
 Several companies now manufacture overhead doors that have the appearance of traditional folding doors and should be investigated when garage door replacement is considered.